These tips for getting started with remote work anywhere in the world are for aspiring nomads who plan to work for existing companies at first.

 Today, we’re going to examine how to get started with remote work and get your gears turning about how to escape the confines of your corporate cubicle or office.

 Step 1: Ask Your Current Employer About Remote Work

 A lot of people believe they have to quit their current job to properly escape the Rat Race and begin a life of travel.
 While that’s true for some (like myself), it’s certainly not the case for everyone.
 A lucky few get to enjoy an easier transition when getting started with remote work.
-The decision rests in the hands of your manager and the company’s sentiment about remote workers.
+The decision rests in the hands of your management and the company’s sentiment about remote workers.

 If you’re planning to quit your job anyway, you’ve got nothing to lose by asking your current employer about going remote.
 Who knows, you might be pleasantly surprised!

 If leadership values your contribution and sees you as an asset for the organization that needs to be retained, they may agree to switching your role into a remote-work position.
 This is the best-case scenario, and I would say it happens in 20 percent or fewer cases.
 Still, why not take a chance.

 Realistically, management is likely to suggest a compromise such as a hybrid-remote work role (you get to work remotely but still have to be available for occasional, on-site meetings).
 Hybrid-remote work obviously isn’t going to be compatible with living abroad.

 If you’re serious about the ability to work remotely from anywhere in the world as a digital nomad, you’ll have to decline the offer, or …